offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 In certain cases, two objects may need to combine into one for printing, such that they print as a single object vs two separate objects.

 In the Prepare screen's 3D viewport, select two or more objects, then right-click to open the context menu and select **Merge**.
-Merged objects are placed under a single assembly.
+Merged objects are placed under a single assembly_BS.

 ![Bambu Studio Prepare screen assembly example](bambu_studio_prepare_assemble_example.png)

-Once objects are within a single assembly, they can be manually moved into each other and / or levitated off the build plate using the move tool (Prepare screen's toolbar button 6, keyboard shortcut M).
+Once objects are within a single assembly_BS, they can be manually moved into each other and / or levitated off the build plate using the move tool (Prepare screen's toolbar button 6, keyboard shortcut M).
 If objects aren't merged but occupy the same space, slicing will print them as if they're distinct.
 That is, if two objects occupy the same space, the outer shell / wall of both objects will be drawn inside each other.

 ![Bambu Studio Preview screen conflicting objects vs non-conflicting objects](bambu_studio_conflicting_vs_non_conflicting_models.png)